 Visitor Management Benefits

 Paper sign-in guest books are being replaced with sophisticated, hi-tech registration systems that screen, dispense ID badges, and track every visitor and vendor at the facility’s entrance.
-Systems like Veristream’s software allows administrators to meet all compliance demands, protect an unlimited number of buildings and departments, track visitors in real time against patient admissions and discharges, allow patients to easily add friends and family to a pre-approved visitor list, manage the comings and goings of contractors and vendors, and create multiple levels of access to keep unauthorized visitors and employees out of areas they don’t belong.
+Systems like Veristream’s software allows administrators to meet all compliance demands and protect an unlimited number of buildings and departments.
+Track visitors in real time against patient admissions and discharges, and allow patients to easily add friends and family to a pre-approved visitor list.
+Easily manage the comings and goings of contractors and vendors, and create multiple levels of access to keep unauthorized visitors and employees out of areas they don’t belong.

 Hospital security measures can support watch lists of unwanted visitors, and offer the ability to produce durable, long-term, visitor badges for family members who expect to visit a patient often over a prolonged period of time.

 Another step hospitals are taking to improve management of vendor and contractor protocols, while improving patient safety and reducing costs, is to establish clearly defined policies regarding direct vendor access to operating rooms and other sensitive areas of the hospital by enhancing credentialing standards and protocols for vendors and sales reps.